Enemy Nations: Gameplay

+Enemy Nations is a real-time strategy game in which players compete among alien races to colonise an uninhabited planet.
+The game features random maps generated on an isometric perspective.
+The game features a windowing system allowing players to open windows to monitor different locations on the map.

 Plot

 The development of the Hyperspace-Drive triggers a gold rush-like colonization attempt by Earth governments, only to find that habitable (the game takes these as Earth-like) planets are either homeworlds for other sapient species, or colonies of early-evolved species.

 Years of build-up and exploration bears fruit: A habitable, rich and lush world with no sentient race is found.
 However, almost every race intends to colonize it, and soon a full-scale Galactic war will erupt.
 To solve the bloodshed, the sapient races agree to a competition:

 Every race would dispatch a Rocket Ship with a pre-determined size, mass and equipment, stocked with materials, personnel and equipment to create a city analogous of modern Earth technology and infrastructure.
 Then without interruption from outer space, the base-cities would engage in conflict, with the victor being granted the ownership of the planet.
-Of course, it is your duty to ensure a new world for your species to claim.